Physical Security and the Clean Desk Policy

 ⛔ Important

 A locked door and a clean desk prevent attacks that no antivirus or firewall can stop.
-Physical access often bypasses every technical security control you have in place.
+Physical access bypasses most technical security controls you have in place.

 ✗ NON-COMPLIANT DESK Customer DB Screen unlocked UNATTENDED!
 Password: Summer123!
 CONFIDENTIAL Customer data ✓ COMPLIANT DESK 🔒 Screen locked Clear surface — no documents visible SHRED 🗑 Sticky note password • Unattended unlocked screen Confidential papers left visible on desk Locked screen • No paper left on desk Sensitive docs filed or shredded